sdmtr/2048PlusPlus/README.md

 If you want to change the colours of the tiles, change the `display` attribute of `#tile-debug` to `block` (it's defined in [`index.html`](src/index.html) near the top of the document) and refresh the page.
 There'll be a line of tiles at the top of the page which you can click and edit as you see fit.
 When you're done, click the `copy` button to copy some CSS to your clipboard and then paste it over the top of the `.tile-*-color` definitions in [`tiles.css`](src/style/tiles.css).

+There's the ghost of an AI in [`ai_manager.js`](js/ai_manager.js) that isn't even a little bit functional, so feel free to mess around with it and submit a pull request, or just fork this repo and do what you want forever. [`vgrid.js`](js/vgrid.js) has a class which can ingest the current game board and resolve it in whichever direction you like, which your AI implementation can use to simulate outcomes if you like.

 I've only tested this in Chrome on macOS.
 None of this works on mobile because I don't know how to debug javascript on mobile Safari and also I'm very lazy.

 Based on the [original 2048](https://github.com/gabrielecirulli/2048) by Gabriele Cirulli.